Sale !!! Save 15% off supplements. Shop Now

 • Medications used to treat diseases such as Parkinson’s disease, cancer, Alzheimer’s and pulmonary disorders

-• Changes in work schedules or work habits can disrupt the body’s natural circadian rhythms
+• Changes in work schedules or work habits can disrupt the body’s natural circadian rhythms.

-• Food or some beverages can act as stimulants causing sleep problems; stimulants include caffeine and nicotine, especially if consumed close to bedtime
+• Food or some beverages can act as stimulants, causing sleep problems; stimulants include caffeine and nicotine, especially if consumed close to bedtime.

-• Alcohol – Although alcohol is a sedative, it can actually cause sleep disruptions.
+• Alcohol – Although alcohol is a sedative, it can cause sleep disruptions.
 Alcohol prevents patients from going into deep sleep.

 • Chronic pain